Adrian Howells: Life and work

 Howells was born in 1962 in his grandmother's house in Bapchild, Kent in the South of England.
 He was raised in nearby Sittingbourne, and attended Minterne County Junior School and Borden Grammar School.
 In the 1970s, he participated in youth theatre companies including Kent County Youth Theatre and Sittingbourne Youth Theatre.
-From 1981-84 he attended Bretton Hall College in West Yorkshire, graduating with a bachelor's degree in Drama and English.
+From 1981 to 1984 he attended Bretton Hall College in West Yorkshire, graduating with a bachelor's degree in Drama and English.
 After working as a jobbing actor and director in provincial productions of plays and pantomimes, in 1990 Howells joined the Citizens Theatre Company in Glasgow, Scotland as an assistant director to Giles Havergal (one of the company's three pioneering directors, alongside Philip Prowse and the late Robert David MacDonald).
 While working at the Citizens Theatre, Howells met Stewart Laing, and Laing cast Howells alongside the drag performers Leigh Bowery and Ivan Cartwright in a production of Copi's scatological play The Homosexual or the Difficulty of Sexpressing Oneself (1971) -- Laing's first directorial production (co-directed with Gerrard McArthur).
-The play toured to Glasgow, London and Manchester in 1993-94.
+The play toured to Glasgow, London and Manchester in 1993–94.

 From 2001 until around 2008, much of Howells’ work involved the use of a drag persona, namely Adrienne.
 Adrienne was used as a persona in a broad range of performances, including one-to-ones where Howells: washed and dried a punter's clothing over the course of an hour (Adrienne's Dirty Laundry Experience, 2003); washed and styled one's hair in a hairdressers (Salon Adrienne, 2005); helped audience-participants buy a new outfit (Adrienne's Personal Shopping Experience, 2005); delivered wine, dessert and conversation to an occupied hotel room (Adrienne's Room Service, 2005); served food in a bar (Adrienne's Bar and Grill, 2010); and – in the most arduous of these performances – Adrian/Adrienne lived for a week in a hotel room, without shaving, washing, or removing her make-up, receiving guests as the debris of eating and living mounted in the room (Adrienne: The Great Depression, 2004).
 In a review, Howells described his investment in intimate participatory performance: 'I went into one-on-one work because I wanted an equal exchange between performer and audience.
 I wanted to really connect with an individual and make it something cherish-able and genuine.
 And there are moments when you puncture the performance and it is something real.’